 Preventing and Detecting Employee Theft and Embezzlement

-With checklists at the end of each chapter so you can literally start protecting your business right away.
+With checklists at the end of each chapter you can literally start protecting your business right away!

-Forensic Accounting and Fraud Investigation for Non-Experts, 3rd Edition
+Forensic Accounting and Fraud Investigation for Non-Experts, Third Edition

-The essential guide for every business professional, Forensic Accounting and Fraud Investigation for Non-Experts, 3rd Edition is a must-have resource if you’ve been wondering how financial fraud occurs in an organization and what to do if you find or suspect it.
-With comprehensive coverage, the authors present useful advice on where your organization is most susceptible to fraud.
+The essential guide for every business professional, Forensic Accounting and Fraud Investigation for Non-Experts, Third Edition is a must-have resource if you’ve been wondering how financial fraud occurs in an organization and what to do if you find or suspect it.

 Executives, managers, criminal investigators, and prosecuting attorneys all require a basic understanding of accounting principles and investigative techniques to protect their organizations from fraud.
 Forensic Accounting and Fraud Investigation for Non-Experts, Third Edition helps non-accountants better understand basic forensic accounting principles, how different types of fraud occur, and how to detect and probe fraud in an approach that maximizes the chances of successful prosecution of the perpetrator.